-AP Spanish Language and Culture - 1.0 ML credit
+AP Spanish Language and Culture

+Credit: 1.0 ML Prerequisites:

-- Stamford Spanish 3 or MYP Phase 3B - Min.
-8 students to run the course
+- Stamford Spanish 3 or - MYP Spanish Phase 3B

 The AP Spanish Language and Culture course emphasizes communication (understanding and being understood by others) by applying interpersonal, interpretive, and presentational skillsin real-life situations.
 This includes vocabulary usage, language control, communication strategies, and cultural awareness.
 The AP Spanish Language and Culture course strives not to overemphasize grammatical accuracy at the expense of communication.
 To best facilitate the study of language and culture, the course is taught almost exclusively in Spanish.